 – Clubhouse Pond: 6.2 miles; 5 hours, 30 minutes.

 – White Point: 7.8 miles; 7 hours.

-Feeding, capturing, or hunting wildlife is strictly prohibited unless authorized by permit.
+- Absolutely no feeding, capturing, or hunting wildlife, unless authorized by permit.

-Dogs, cats and other pets are not permitted on the refuge.
+- No dogs, cats and other pets permitted on the refuge.

 Drinking water and restrooms are not available on the island.